 So you've decided to add a new member to your fur family, congratulations!
 Bringing home a new puppy is an exciting time and there is lots of fun in store.
-Whether you're a first time puppy parent or adding to an existing menagerie there is plenty to consider and it can be overwhelming at times.
+Whether you're a first time puppy parent or adding to an existing fur family there is plenty to consider.

-And don't forget, we offer a free Ask a Vet service if you want some extra puppy care advice!
+And don't forget, we offer a free Vet Pet Plan service if you want some paw-sonalised product recommendations and extra puppy care advice!

 Are you ready for a puppy?